sven-coop/sven-coop.github.io/README.md

 ## Building
-When Sven Co-op updates to a new version the AngelScript API will change.
+When Sven Co-op updates to a new version, the AngelScript API will change.
 To build your own documentation if this repository becomes outdated:

 - Run Sven Co-op with the launch command: `-as_outputdocs outputdocs`
 - This will create a file at `...\Sven Co-op\svencoop\outputdocs.txt`